Kiran Chandra Roy

 Kiran Chandra Roy is a Bangladeshi Baul folk singer.
 In 1997, he won Bangladesh National Film Award for Best Male Playback Singer and the BACHSAS Best Singer Award for his performance in the film Dukhai.
 He is also a lyricist and music composer.

 Background and education

 Roy took formal music lessons from Khandaker Nurul Alam for 14 years.
-He took part in first Bangladesh folklore workshop.
-He was a student of Bengali Literature at the University of Dhaka and Jagannath University.
+He took part in the first Bangladesh folklore workshop.
+He was a student of Bengali literature at the University of Dhaka and Jagannath University.

 As of 2005, Roy released 15 solo albums and rendered playback in over 20 films.